-Our Lives are a Mirror Image of the Little Decisions we Make
+Our Lives Are Mirror Images of the Little Decisions We Make

-Over my career I have read and heard thousands of quotes from great leaders, but there is one I replay in my mind more than any other.
-Jim Rohn, one of the greatest personal development teachers of our time said, “Success comes from making a series of good decisions over time, while failure comes from making a series of bad decisions over time.”
+Over my career, I have read and heard thousands of quotes from great leaders, but there is one I replay in my mind more than any other.
+Jim Rohn, one of the greatest personal-development teachers of our time, said, “Success comes from making a series of good decisions over time, while failure comes from making a series of bad decisions over time.”
 I believe this is one of the most accurate statements of human achievement ever articulated.

 Decisions to Ponder